 The breakfast voucher is only valid for the buffet.
 If you want you could order from their menu as well but I am pretty sure for everyone the buffet is the better value.
 Right across from the host, where you sign in to get seated, is a chef to make you fresh omelets.
 That was pretty cool to have him actually watch preparing your omelet.
-The breakfast buffet itself was a good continental breakfast with all the things you want for a breakfast.
+The breakfast buffet itself was a good continental breakfast with all the things you want for breakfast.
 I am just not sure why they have sometimes cream cheese and sometimes not.
 I think this is another service issue and they just forget to put it out there.
 For breakfast you want to get there as early as you can to not have to wait for a seat and that you have enough food available.
 Sometimes restocking is a bit slow.

-I was eating dinner also at the Comfort Lounge, that is the same lounge where you get your breakfast at.
+I was eating dinner also at the Comfort Lounge, which is the same lounge where you get your breakfast at.
 The dinner menu is pretty small and the food is nothing special but the prices are a bit high for what you get.
 I recommend you to go for the dinner buffet.
 It’s $20 and a soft drink and the whole buffet is included.
 Much better value as the menu offers.
 It depends if you like what’s for the buffet that night.
-The had two servers on duty but only one was taking care of the guests.
+They had two servers on duty but only one was taking care of the guests.

 The hotel has also a bar & grill called “Brewster” which serves 110 beers and has 16 TVs to watch the current sports events.

 The concierge is located right at the entrance of the hotel and they are very helpful if you look for more information about what to do or if you want to book a tour.
 They have shuttle buses running to the airport about every 20 minutes.

 Down the hallway are a small gift shop and the fitness center.
 The fitness center is pretty big and has enough equipment for a good workout.